Washington Wolf Trap logo

 ArtsWA is an affiliate of Wolf Trap Institute for Early Learning Through the Arts, a nationally recognized leader in early childhood arts-based learning.
 Washington State Wolf Trap uses arts integration to create joyful, active learning experiences that engage children in ways that can increase academic and social emotional development for all kinds of learners.

-Launched in the 2023-24 school year, Washington State Wolf Trap programing will include multi-week classroom residencies in preschool classrooms and professional development workshops for early childhood educators.
+Launched in the 2023-24 school year, Washington State Wolf Trap programing includes multi-week classroom residencies in preschool classrooms and professional development workshops for early childhood educators.

 Each performing arts discipline aligns with skills and understanding that children need.